raiden-network/spec/mediation_fees.rst

                c
     --> a --> (M) --> b -->

-- ``a`` is the locked amount of the payer channel.
+- :math:`a` is the locked amount of the payer channel.
 This locked amount includes fees.
-- ``b`` is the locked amount of the payee channel.
+- :math:`b` is the locked amount of the payee channel.
 This locked amount includes fees for further hops.
-- ``c`` is a helper value for making the calculation of mediation fees simpler.
+- :math:`c` is a helper value for making the calculation of mediation fees simpler.
 It is not exposed to the user.

 In the calculation the different fees are used.